mmuller88/mmblog/content/newsletter-19/index.md

 <https://dev.to/dev0928/architectural-patterns-5f31>

-Nice roundup about the architectural patterns Monolith Architecture, N-tier Architecture, Service-oriented Architecture, Message-based Architecture, Microservice-based Architecture, Reactive Architecture and Serverless Architecture.
+Nice roundup of the architectural patterns Monolith Architecture, N-tier Architecture, Service-oriented Architecture, Message-based Architecture, Microservice-based Architecture, Reactive Architecture, and Serverless Architecture.

 Thanks a lot to the author [dev0928](https://dev.to/dev0928)